-- (iii) the agricultural effluent storage facility is not within 50 metres of a lake, river, artificial watercourse, modified watercourse, natural wetland or the coastal marine area; - (iv) the agricultural effluent storage facility is not within 200 metres of any dwelling not on the same landholding, or within 50 metres of the boundary of any other landholding or road; - (v) the agricultural effluent storage facility is not within 100 metres of any authorised drinking water abstraction point; and - (vi) the agricultural effluent storage facility is not located above any known sub-surface drainage systems. - (b) The use of land for the construction, maintenance and use of a new agricultural effluent storage facility, and any incidental discharge of agricultural effluent directly onto or into land from that facility which is, where relevant, within the normal operating parameters of a leak detection system, or the pond drop test criteria set out in Appendix P which does not meet condition (i) or condition (ii) of Rule 32B(a) is a controlled activity provided the following conditions are met: - (i) the design is certified by a Chartered Professional Engineer as being in accordance with IPENZ Practice Note 21: Farm Dairy Effluent Pond Design and Construction (2013) or IPENZ Practice Note 27: Dairy Farm Infrastructure (2013), except in the case of an above ground tank, those Practice Notes only apply to the extent they are relevant to above ground tanks; and - (ii) the application includes an operational management plan that addresses operational procedures, emergency response, monitoring and reporting requirements, the undertaking of pond drop tests, and installation of monitoring devices; and - (iii) conditions (iii) to (vi) of Rule 32B(a).
+- (a) The use of land for the construction, maintenance and use of a new agricultural effluent storage facility,-and any incidental discharge of agricultural effluent directly onto or into land from that facility which is, where relevant, within the normal operating parameters of a leak detection system or the pond drop test criteria set out in Appendix-is a permitted activity provided the following conditions are met: - the total capacity of any individual agricultural effluent storage structure facility on a landholding, excluding storage authorised by a resource consent, does not exceed 35 cubic metres: - (ii) the agricultural effluent storage facility is constructed using an impermeable concrete or synthetic liner; - (iii) the agricultural effluent storage facility is not within 50 metres of a lake, river, artificial watercourse, modified watercourse, natural wetland or the coastal marine area; - the agricultural effluent storage facility is not within 200 metres of any dwelling not on the same landholding, or within 50 metres of the boundary of any other landholding or road; - (v) the agricultural effluent storage facility is not within 100 metres of any authorised drinking water abstraction point; and - (vi) the agricultural effluent storage facility is not located above any known sub-surface drainage systems. - (b) The use of land for the construction, maintenance and use of a new agricultural effluent storage facility, and any incidental discharge of agricultural effluent directly onto or into land from that facility which is, where relevant, within the normal operating parameters of a leak detection system, or the pond drop test criteria set out in Appendix P which does not meet condition (i) or condition (ii) of Rule 32B(a) is a controlled activity provided the following conditions are met: - (i) the design is certified by a Chartered Professional Engineer as being in accordance with IPENZ Practice Note 21: Farm Dairy Effluent Pond Design and Construction (2013) or IPENZ Practice Note 27: Dairy Farm Infrastructure (2013), except in the case of an above ground tank, those Practice Notes only apply to the extent they are relevant to above ground tanks; and - (ii) the application includes an operational management plan prepared by a suitably qualified and experienced person that addresses operational procedures, emergency response, monitoring and reporting requirements, the undertaking of pond drop tests, and installation of monitoring devices; and - (iii) conditions (iii) to (vi) of Rule 32B(a).